alexeilebedev/openacr/README.md

 There are no environment variables that we either or rely on.
 The ssimfiles offer plenty of room for structured configs.

+### Known Issues

+Currently, optimization levels `-O2` and higher cannot be used with gcc 8.

 ## Directory Structure